Investigation of the Challenges of Underwater-Visual-Monocular-SLAM: Image Enhancement / Restoration

 \subsection{Physically-based methods}

 Physically-based methods for underwater image restoration aim to model the physically-based processes that cause image degradation, such as light attenuation, scattering, and absorption, and then invert these models to restore the image.
 In doing so, they are the only methods able to do image restoration as opposed to image enhancement.
-These methods typically require knowledge of the physical properties of parts of the scene and can be computationally intensive. \cite{Garcia2017} proposed a graph-based algorithm for color correction of underwater images.
-This method uses a graph-based representation to model the relationships between different color channels in the image and to estimate the color correction factors.
-Another method is the Sea-thru method proposed by Akkaynak and Treibitz \cite{akkaynak2018sea} which estimates the backscatter using the dark pixels and their known range information, and then uses an estimate of the spatially varying illuminant to obtain the range-dependent attenuation coefficient.
+These methods typically require knowledge of the physical properties of parts of the scene and can be computationally intensive. \cite{SHARMA2022101059} proposed a graph-based algorithm for color correction of underwater images.
+The technique models color relationships via a graph structure and applies root-filtering in graph spectral domains, enhancing high-frequency details for improved visual quality.
+Another method is the Sea-thru method proposed by Akkaynak and Treibitz \cite{Akkaynak_2019_CVPR} which estimates the backscatter using the dark pixels and their known range information, and then uses an estimate of the spatially varying illuminant to obtain the range-dependent attenuation coefficient.
 The latter method, however, is only valid for the Sun-light case, which exhibits homogeneous illumination. \cite{boittiaux2023sucre} implemented multiview extensions, to improve the estimates and applied the method to datasets with artificial illumination.
 However, to make this approach work, the artificial illumination has to be locally homogeneous.
 Further approaches, which can be applied to true heterogeneous underwater artificial scenarios, i.e., with artificial illumination, are presented in \cite{https://doi.org/10.1002/rob.21638} and \cite{nakath2021situ}.
 While physically-based methods have the advantage of being based on well-established principles, they can be limited by the availability and accuracy of the precise parameters needed for the models.